-Erin and Ben Napier Are Here to Cure Your Fixer Upper Blues
+Home Town's Erin and Ben Napier Can Fill the Chip and Joanna Gaines-Shaped Hole in Your Heart - E!
+Online

 Or, as she puts it to E!
 News, "I feel like I'm not good at a lot, but what we are good at is our relationship."

-Their obvious love translates to the screen, with their 2017 premiere notching in as the second-highest rated of any in the network's history and people flocking to Laurel—a town some two hours north of New Orleans and four-and-a-half hours south of Memphis—to peep the revitalization, the antique shops, the Cajun restaurants, the paved brick streets, for themselves.
+Their obvious love translates to the screen, with their 2017 premiere notching in as the second-highest rated of any in the network's history and people flocking to Laurel—a town some two hours north of New Orleans and four-and-a-half hours south of Memphis—to peep the revitalization, the antique shops, the Cajun restaurants and the paved brick streets, for themselves.

 Which, frankly, still leaves Erin flabbergasted, the artist having assumed the show wouldn't gain all that much traction.
 "Why would it be possible to make a TV show in a town like Laurel, Mississippi?" she reasoned to House Beautiful.
 "We love it very much, but that doesn't mean everyone else would.
 So we had fun and never had any expectations."

-And now they're just riding the wave both into season 4 of Home Town and their 2021 six-episode series, Home Town Takeover, that has them holding a nationwide contest to find another quaint community (must have a population of 40,000 or fewer) they can lend their magic touch to.
+And now they're just riding the wave both into season 5 of Home Town and their 2021 six-episode series, Home Town Takeover, that will show them attempting to makeover the tiny community of Wetumpka, Ala.

 That this is their life now never fails to amaze.
 "We know Laurel's success is thanks to the TV show," Erin told E!
 News.
 "It's not me and Ben, we don't take any credit for any of it."
+Perhaps, though, maybe they should claim just a little.